Commonwealth Prac Payments

 Your application will be assessed against the eligibility criteria that has been set by the Department.
 We will also check if you are in receipt of a scholarship from the University.
 If you are, this will be included in your weekly gross earnings calculation.

-You will be required to complete a confirmation of ongoing eligibility at the beginning of each Semester, for the remainder of your course.
-This will be emailed to your UWA email address and will include a form that you will need to complete and outline any changes to your circumstances that may impact your eligibility as well as providing supporting documentation for either Criteria 1 or Criteria 2.
+Once you have been assessed, you will be required to complete a confirmation of ongoing eligibility at the beginning of each placement, for the remainder of your course.
+This will be emailed to your UWA email address and will include a form that you will need to complete and outline any changes to your circumstances that may impact your eligibility as well as providing supporting documentation.

 Outcome notification